react-tourlight

 Works with any router

-• Next.js Pages Router -- use useRouter() from next/router
+• Next.js Pages Router -- useRouter() from next/router